openscd/open-scd/CONTRIBUTING.md

 - Type packages.
 Example: `@types/*`.
 - Deps that cannot be properly bundled due to binary files.
 Example: `esbuild`.
-- Deps that ship their own types that are used in Vite's own public types.
-Example: `rollup`.

 Avoid deps with large transitive dependencies that result in bloated size compared to the functionality it provides.
 For example, `http-proxy` itself plus `@types/http-proxy` is a little over 1MB in size, but `http-proxy-middleware` pulls in a ton of dependencies that make it 7MB(!) when a minimal custom middleware on top of `http-proxy` only requires a couple of lines of code.